|The Top 10 Hikes in Rocky Mountain National Park|

-Sky Pond - Surrounded on three sides by sheer cliff walls, Sky Pond offers hikers a dramatic scene.
+Sky Pond - Surrounded on three sides by sheer cliff walls, Sky Pond offers hikers dramatic alpine scenery.
 What makes this hike a RMNP classic is that you'll visit two waterfalls and two other stunning lakes along the way.
-However, the scramble next to Timberline Falls to reach the basin may present a challenge for people with a fear of heights.
+However, the scramble alongside Timberline Falls to reach the basin may present a challenge for some people with a fear of heights.

-Bear Lake to Fern Lake TH - As a result of Rocky Mountain's excellent shuttle system, hikers have the option of taking the spectacular one-way hike from Bear Lake to the Fern Lake Trailhead in Moraine Park.
-Along the way you'll visit four magnificent lakes, a 60-foot waterfall, plus you'll make the spectacular descent into the Odessa Gorge.
+Bear Lake to Fern Lake TH - As a result of Rocky Mountain's excellent shuttle system, hikers have the option of taking the one-way hike from Bear Lake to the Fern Lake Trailhead in the Moraine Park area.
+Along the way you'll visit four magnificent lakes, a 60-foot waterfall, plus you'll make the descent into the spectacular Odessa Gorge.

-Lake Helene - Although Lake Helene is denoted on the official park map, the side trail leading to its shore isn’t marked with a trail sign.
+Lake Helene - Although Lake Helene is denoted on the official park map, the short side trail leading to its shore isn't marked with a trail sign.
 Don't let this deter you - this is one of the most scenic lakes in the park.

 Bluebird Lake - Rounding out the top 10 hikes in Rocky Mountain National Park is Bluebird Lake.
-This is another hike that offers several attractions along the way, including three waterfalls.
-Bluebird Lake, which fills a deep cirque beneath Ouzel Peak along the Continental Divide, is the star attraction.
+This is another outstanding hike that offers several attractions along the way, including three waterfalls.
+However, Bluebird Lake, which fills a deep cirque beneath Ouzel Peak along the Continental Divide, is definitely the star attraction.

 If you think most of these hikes are too long, or maybe too strenuous, check out my list of the Best Easy Hikes in Rocky Mountain National Park.

 While planning your visit, be sure to visit our accommodations page for a variety of lodging options in the Rocky Mountain National Park area.